 Age: Est. 1940 – 1950s.

 Measure: H: 23, W: 5,5, D: 8 cm.

 Condition: In good vintage condition commensurate with age and use.
 Since this figure has been stored at a house altar, it still appears in a beautiful, dark-glowed glow with no damage or insect bite.

-Provenance: Private German collector.
-Collected in situ in the village of Rattengaro in 2007.
+Provenance: Acquired from Dutch private collection, field collected in the village of Rattengaro in 2007.

 Authors as Davis P. McAllester, Dr. Peter Bellwood, Sir.
 Sidney Moko Meal and Steven G. Alpert found on https://www.artoftheancestors.com/sumba

 Similar figures can be found on Ancestor figures in ‘Art of Indonesia’ in the Musée du quai Branly, Paris.
 The Dallas Museum of Art, Yale University Art Gallery, Museum of Fine Arts, Boston, The Metropolitan Museum of Art, de Young Museum, Nationaal Museum van Wereldculturen, Musée du Quai-Branly, and Museum der Kulturen Basel.Request price for Sumba Figure